Chapter 6: Seeking Strength

 Still a little red-faced, the young boy stood back up, wincing as he felt his muscles protest.
 “What are all these strange exercises you’ve been making me do, miss?”

-“They’re special stretches to help improve your range of movement,” Astra replied, thinking back to the days when she had still been taking gymnastics classes.
-Though it had only been for a few months, it had been enough for her to commit their daily stretching routine to heart.
+“They’re stretches to help improve your range of movement,” Astra replied, thinking back to the days when she had still been taking gymnastics classes.
+Though it had only been for a few months, it was enough for her to commit their daily stretching routine to heart.
 “I know you’re sore now, but just keep at it.
 It’s a bit risky to push you this hard, but I’m sacrificing safety for speed, just like you asked me to.
 If you feel your muscles cramping at any point, tell me immediately.”

-After that day in the infirmary, the blonde cadet had decided to try throwing all of his trust upon Astra’s shoulders, and so far, she hadn’t given him much reason to regret doing so.
+So far, Astra hadn’t given him much reason to regret his choice.
 For the past two weeks, she, Liam, and Rain had been working in tandem to help him with his training.
-Astra, with Rain’s advice, taught him a set routine of stretches and exercises to properly compensate for his weaknesses while expounding upon his strengths.
+Astra, input from Rain, taught him a set routine of stretches and exercises meant to compensate for his weaknesses while expounding upon his strengths.

 He’d stopped questioning her instructions after that.

-“Cool off for a little, and then we can move on to sparring,” Astra told him, offering him a towel.
+“Cool off for a little, and then we can move on to sparring,” Astra told him, offering him a damp towel.
 “Ilia said she’d free up some time for you today.”

 Conrad wiped his face.
-In addition to Liam, Astra had roped in her newfound friend Ilia to help Conrad with one-on-one fights, as Ilia was a shieldwoman who specialized in heavy defense and could offer better insights in dealing with the Raven Knights, who wore specialized armour.
-With everyone’s advice, Conrad could sense that his instincts were slowly getting better, his ability to perceive the movements of a fight gradually improving.
-None of those skills had anything to do with physical strength, but he could definitely feel a difference during his sparring matches.
+In addition to Liam, Astra had roped in her newfound friend Ilia to help Conrad with one-on-one fights.
+Ilia was a shield knight who specialized in heavy defense, and could had better insight in dealing with the Raven Knights, who wore specialized armour.
+With so many talents offering their help, Conrad could finally see a glimmer of hope.

 “My dream’s just a small one.
 Why are you so bent on making sure I don’t give up?”